-We do not expect that the Federal Reserve Board will act on our application to continue to be a savings and loan holding company and to retain ownership of the Bank following the GE SLHC Deregistration until it has completed an in-depth review of our preparedness to operate on a standalone basis, independently of GE.
-We do not expect this review to commence until some period after the completion of this offering.
-We cannot predict when the Federal Reserve Board will commence this review or how long it will take to complete the review.
-We expect the review will require a significant period of time.
-In addition, as a result of the Federal Reserve Board review, we may have to take additional actions beyond the significant infrastructure expansion we are already planning and implementing to satisfy the Federal Reserve Board that we are prepared to operate on a standalone basis, independently of GE.
-Those actions may involve significant additional expenses for us and require significant time to implement.
+We expect that the Federal Reserve Board will not act on our application to continue to be a savings and loan holding company and to retain ownership of the Bank following the GE SLHC Deregistration until, among other things, it has completed an in-depth review of our preparedness to operate on a standalone basis, independently of GE, and is satisfied with the results.
+We cannot predict when this review will begin but expect it to be some period of time after the completion of this offering.
+In connection with the Federal Reserve Board's review and prior to our filing an application with the Federal Reserve Board to continue to be a savings and loan holding company and to retain ownership of the Bank following the GE SLHC Deregistration, we will continue to establish and expand our operations and infrastructure and take other steps to allow us to operate as a fully standalone public company, independently of GE.
+See "Prospectus Summary-GE Ownership and Our Separation from GE."